Use this practice to encourage your wide defenders to make supporting runs up field and get attempts on goal

 Set up an area of a size appropriate to the age, ability and number of your players, with a goal and goalkeeper at one end.
-At the other end you need pairs of players ready to be attacking defenders, shown here in white.
-In front of the goal, put one defender and one attacker, and at the other end, six defenders stand at the sides numbered one to six.
+At the other end, you need pairs of players ready to be attacking defenders, shown here in white.
+In front of the goal, put one defender and one attacker, while, at the other end, six defenders stand at the sides, numbered one to six.
 You need bibs, cones, balls and a goal.

 The pairs of players in white must attack with the ball, working out the best way to combine with the lone attacker to create a goal.
 On your call of a number, a red defender must join in to pressure them.